gh-assan/physics-simulation-studio/docs/architecture/SIMPLIFIED_RENDERING_PLAN.md

 # 🚀 Simplified Rendering System - Complete Implementation Plan

+> Deprecation notice (2025-08-17): This plan has been superseded by the adapter-only rendering architecture.
+See `docs/reports/ADAPTER_RENDERING_STATUS_2025-08-17.md` for the current status, remaining work, and cleanup steps.
+The legacy “simplified” manager/system/interfaces are no longer used at runtime and are slated for removal.

 ## 🎯 **Senior Engineer Analysis Summary**

 After deep analysis of the current rendering system, the root problem is **over-abstraction** and **fragmented responsibility**.
 The system has evolved into a complex web of interfaces and managers that obscure rather than clarify the rendering flow.